shivendra90/RepData_PeerAssessment1/programming assignment 1/PA1_template.md

 ##  Max.   :2012-11-30   Max.   :21194
 ```

+# Reporting on weedays and weekends

-This ection is for the last part.
+This section is for the last part.
 Insert a 'weekdays' column in the activity dataset and make plots according to each day.
-A simialr pattern for all days is observed.
+A similar pattern for all days is observed, although Friday and Wednesday seem to report the highest steps with I think the least observed during Thursdays.

 ```r
 class(activity$steps)